mariyatom/Tic-Tac-Toe-Game/README.md

 }
 ```

 Isn't it beautiful?
 Yes!
 That was not a trick question.
 But we're meant to be playing _Tic-Tac-Toe_ here, not saying hello, so let's move on.
-Next we're going to look at keeping track of whose turn it is, and actually putting the X's or O's into the cells.

 ## Set up the defaults